DavidHickman/tnris.org/content/markdown/2015-gis-forum/call-for-papers.md

 ## Submission

-The deadline for abstracts is July 25th, 2015.
+The deadline for abstracts is June 19th, 2015.

-<a class="btn btn-lg btn-danger" href="">Click Here to complete the Online Application</a>
+<a class="btn btn-lg btn-danger" href="https://www.surveymonkey.com/s/HZQZM8D">Click Here to Submit an Online Application</a>

 ## Acceptance

-Applicants will be notified of abstract acceptance and will receive additional instructions by email no later than August 15th, 2014.
-For inquiries, please contact Kathy Wilson at kwilson@cmpmanagement.com or 512-258-7474.
+Applicants will be notified of abstract acceptance and will receive additional instructions by email no later than July 10th, 2015.

+For inquiries, please contact **Kathy Wilson at kwilson@cmpmanagement.com or 512-258-7474**.